equintero032/equintero032.github.io/postal2_critique.md

 Ctrl - Crouch

-[ and ] - Previous/Next Item
+[ / ] - Previous/Next Item

 R - Zip/Unzip Pants
 # Bugs
 Got stuck on sloped end of trailer at start of the game.
 # Final Thoughts
-One paragraph summary of your overall viewpoint of the game.
+Overall Postal 2 is as fun as it was controversial at its release.
+A common problem that involves getting the character model stuck in some locations is quickly alleviated by a built-in system that detects if they player is stuck and teleports them to another spot nearby.
+Controls are nicely placed and don't interfere with gameplay flow much.